chris-mulvi-data/json2go/README.md

 ## Testing Standards

-In order to ensure that testing actually happens, following a test first design is prefered.
+In order to ensure that testing actually happens, following a test first design is preferred.
 This means that the first thing written for any function or feature is the unit test to prove that it works.
 This should be a simple use case for this since the bulk of what is needed is text formatting into a very specific syntax.